Brokerages Set Centrica PLC (LON:CNA) PT at GBX 60.04

-Centrica PLC (LON:CNA) has earned an average recommendation of “Hold” from the thirteen ratings firms that are currently covering the company, MarketBeat Ratings reports.
-Three equities research analysts have rated the stock with a sell recommendation, seven have assigned a hold recommendation and three have issued a buy recommendation on the company.
-The average 12 month price target among brokerages that have updated their coverage on the stock in the last year is GBX 60.04 ($0.78).
+Shares of Centrica PLC (LON:CNA) have been assigned an average recommendation of “Hold” from the thirteen research firms that are covering the stock, Marketbeat reports.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have assigned a buy rating to the company.
+The average 1 year price objective among analysts that have issued a report on the stock in the last year is GBX 60.04 ($0.78).

-CNA has been the topic of a number of analyst reports.
-Jefferies Financial Group reaffirmed a “hold” rating and issued a GBX 60 ($0.78) price objective (up from GBX 29 ($0.38)) on shares of Centrica in a research note on Tuesday, July 28th.
-Barclays upped their price objective on shares of Centrica from GBX 50 ($0.65) to GBX 60 ($0.78) and gave the company an “overweight” rating in a research note on Monday, July 27th.
-Credit Suisse Group reaffirmed an “outperform” rating and issued a GBX 70 ($0.91) price objective on shares of Centrica in a research note on Friday, June 12th.
-UBS Group reaffirmed a “neutral” rating and issued a GBX 50 ($0.65) price objective (up from GBX 30 ($0.39)) on shares of Centrica in a research note on Monday, July 27th.
-Finally, Bank of America raised shares of Centrica to a “neutral” rating in a research note on Tuesday, July 28th.
+Several research firms have issued reports on CNA.
+Jefferies Financial Group reaffirmed a “hold” rating and issued a GBX 60 ($0.78) price target (up from GBX 29 ($0.38)) on shares of Centrica in a report on Tuesday, July 28th.
+Credit Suisse Group reaffirmed an “outperform” rating and issued a GBX 70 ($0.91) price target on shares of Centrica in a report on Friday, June 12th.
+Barclays lifted their price target on shares of Centrica from GBX 50 ($0.65) to GBX 60 ($0.78) and gave the stock an “overweight” rating in a report on Monday, July 27th.
+UBS Group reaffirmed a “neutral” rating and issued a GBX 50 ($0.65) price target (up from GBX 30 ($0.39)) on shares of Centrica in a report on Monday, July 27th.
+Finally, Bank of America raised shares of Centrica to a “neutral” rating in a report on Tuesday, July 28th.

 About Centrica